Material Mayhem: 3 Tips For Optimizing FDM 3D Printing Materials

 3D printing is primarily known for its ability to dramatically increase efficiency in any environment it is applied to.
-From decreasing prototyping and labor costs, reducing cycle times, and instilling Lean Manufacturing principles (which you can learn more about from my recorded webcast), it is a major player in today’s advanced manufacturing fields.
+From decreasing prototyping and labor costs, reducing cycle times, and instilling Lean Manufacturing principles, it is a major player in today’s advanced manufacturing fields.
 However, there is one facet of the technology that can lead to delays and increased costs if not managed correctly – 3D printing materials.

 As you can imagine, the more 3D printing is integrated into an organization, the more 3D printing materials are used.
 So, the more optimized your 3D printing process is in your organization, the more important it gets to follow proper material handling practices.
 Today I will specifically be focusing on FDM (Fused Deposition Modeling), the world’s most popular 3D printing process, and if it’s from Stratasys, the process that uses real thermoplastics.

 #1.
 Bag it and tag it

 Moisture is mayhem.
 It is the root of all evil, it is the bane of your existence.
 When using any FDM system, it is important to keep canisters or spools in dry, room temperature areas.
 When it comes to spools, in particular, it is extremely important to have your spools sealed in an airtight bag (anything of the right size will do).